 - Our staff, Partners, Consultants, and our subsidiaries.

-- Service providers who provide services to us that involve data processing (including IT and system administration services).
+- Service providers who provide services to us that involve data processing (including IT system administration and marketing and electronic communication services).

 - To individuals or organisations where we are under a legal, regulatory, or professional obligation to disclose an individual’s personal information, or where it is necessary to enforce or protect our rights or property or those of our clients.